Gotta love a good travel video, don’t you agree?

 Felipe Sant Ana left for a round the world trip, at the age of 19, with an unique purpose.
 “Seeing most of my friends getting drowned in stifling relationships, stuck in monotonous work routines, and abandoning their childhood dreams frightened me.”, he recalls.
 After thinking about it for a while, the brazilian reasoned that all of them had (or had not!) one thing in common: they were all lacking youth.
 “Not youth in terms of age”, he explains, aware of the paradox expressed by a 19-year old boy that misses youth.
 “Spiritual youth: that fierce denial of anything that stands between our dreams and us; that certainty regarding our vocation; pure and powerful faith in what we are and must become”.

 Felipe put together the money he earned on brand paid for cultural contests, still as a teenager, and decided to spend the next one and a half year photographing and talking to the children who came across his way in Europe, Asia and Central America, intending to rediscover youth through their eyes and words.
 He wrote a book, which, later on, became the most sucessful crowdfunding campaign in the literature category Brazil has ever seen.
-As a way of conveying his gratitude (to his supporters and the kids he met while travelling) Felipe went back to Honduras, 2 years after visiting the country for the first time, determined to meet again one of the boys he talked to.
+As a way of conveying his gratitude (to his supporters and the kids he met while traveling) Felipe went back to Honduras, 2 years after visiting the country for the first time, determined to meet again one of the boys he talked to.
 What happened, there, you can watch on the video he shot, narrated and edited.
-Entitled “Travelling means”, it has English subtitles and poses a beautiful reflection on the act of travelling itself.
+Entitled “Travelling means”, it has English subtitles and poses a beautiful reflection on the act of traveling itself.

 Felipe studies advertising, and had, on univeristy, his first experiences with photographing, filming and editing.
 Altough not having further formal education on the field, the young brazilian has always watched tons of movies, experimented with cameras owned by friends and has even produced two amateur short films.
 “Travel videos have always inspired me.
 I love when someone can conjure the essence of a place, tell a story, and thrill, in a few minutes of images and sound”, he accounts.